tsimeris/ForceFormController-TouchEvents/README.md

 # ForceFormController-TouchEvents
-This repository contains what can be considered as a user interface and control mechanism for ForceForm, a prototype shape changing interface developed at the Australian National University. http://tsimeris.com/itspaper.pdf
+This repository contains what can be considered a control mechanism for ForceForm, a prototype shape changing interface developed at the Australian National University. http://tsimeris.com/itspaper.pdf

 This repository contains what can be considered as a stripped down version of a user interface and control mechanism for ForceForm, a prototype shape changing interface developed at the Australian National University. http://tsimeris.com/itspaper.pdf.